bbbrrrkkk/magic-square-game/README.md

 The objective of the site is to create a game based on [magic squares](https://en.wikipedia.org/wiki/Magic_square) for the user to solve.

-In developing the site, I decided to dynamically generate the magic squares; this introduced some complexity in the structure of the code but overall led to a more robust game with an extremely large number (**773,584,182**) possible permutations for the number of potential magic squares to solve.
+In developing the site, I decided to dynamically generate the magic squares; this introduced some complexity in the structure of the code but overall led to a more robust game with an extremely large number (**773,584,182**) of possible permutations for the number of potential magic squares to solve.

 ### User stories